Robert Ram

-Robert Ram (c.1595-1656) was an Anglican priest in the early seventeenth century.
+Robert Ram (c.
+1595 – March 1656) was an English Anglican priest in the early seventeenth century.
 He was a younger son of Thomas Ram, Bishop of Ferns and Leighlin.

-Robert Ram went to Trinity College Dublin.
+Ram went to Trinity College Dublin.
 He was awarded a Bachelor of Arts in 1611, Master of Arts in 1614 and became a Fellow in 1615.
 He was incorporated as Master of Arts by the University of Cambridge in 1615.

 He became Vicar of St Mary and St Nicolas, Spalding in 1626.
 In 1637 he established a Parish Library, the books from which are in the care of Spalding Gentlemen's Society.
 During the English Civil War he was taken from his home by Royalists ("Cavaliers") and held hostage in Crowland.
 He was rescued by Parliamentarian regiments commanded by Sir Miles Hubbard, Sir Anthony Irby and Oliver Cromwell, following the siege of Crowland in April 1643.